Pub Hub

 Awards & Good Beer Guide

-CAMRA’s awards and the Good Beer Guide are picked up by local, regional and national press so it makes sense to make sure your pub or club is in the running to potentially be shortlisted.
-One of the main things you can do is encourage CAMRA members who drink in your premises to score the beer they drink on the CAMRA National Beer Scoring System.
-The easiest way to do this is via WhatPub.
-For a bit more information see the links below:
+CAMRA’s awards and the Good Beer Guide often catch the attention of local, regional, and even national press—so it’s well worth making sure your pub or club is in the running!
+One of the best ways to boost your chances is by encouraging CAMRA members who visit your venue to score the beer they drink using CAMRA’s National Beer Scoring System.
+The simplest way to do this is through WhatPub—it’s quick, easy, and helps put your venue on the radar for future recognition.

 Real Cider & Perry